HarshVijayvargiyaAstrology/hugo-blog-theme/content/authors/admin/_index.md

 status:
   icon: ☕️
 ---
-Harsh Vijayvargiya (हर्ष विजयवर्गीय) is a Psychologist, Occultist, Psychic Reader, Social Healer and Entrepreneur.
+Harsh Vijayvargiya (हर्ष विजयवर्गीय) is a Psychologist, Occultist, Psychic Reader, Social Healer, and Entrepreneur.

-He specialises in the area of Numerology and Palmistry.
+He specializes in the area of Numerology and Palmistry.

 With an EPGP in Strategy, AI & Design Thinking from IIM Raipur, and an MBA in Marketing from IFMR Graduate School of Business, he runs a start-up in the field of Occult Sciences with a global network of Occultists connected with him.

-His research interests include Human Psyche, Social Transformation and Occult Sciences.
+His research interests include understanding of cognitive behavior of the Human Psyche, Social Transformation, and Occult Sciences.

 He leads the global occult science group, which develops \_\_\_\_\_\_\_\_\_\_\_\__.